stonstad/Stellar.Benchmarks/README.md

  Contract | FastDB  | 201,109.0 |   370 KB |
  Parallel | FastDB  | 217,215.0 |   370 KB |

- ## FastDB Storage Size
+ ## FastDB Large Record Serilalization and Parallelism

- When large records are stored, which is a typical use case for serialized objects, compression and encryption are computationally expensive.
-Here, we show a large body of lorem ipsum text which is initally stored without encryption or compression.
-Enabling both features in FastDB decreases throughput signficantly.
-By offloading this work to threads, the performance (138K vs 140K Op/s) is nearly as fast as writing unencrypted uncompressed storage.
+ When large records are stored, which is a typical use case for serialized object graphs, compression and encryption become computationally expensive.
+This benchmark stores a large body of lorem ipsum text with and without encryption or compression.
+Enabling both compression and encryption decreases throughput signficantly.
+By offloading this work to threads, the performance in FastDB (138K vs 140K Op/s) is nearly the same as writing unencrypted uncompressed storage.

   Method                           | Product | Op/s      | FileSize |
 --------------------------------- |-------- |----------:|---------:|